Luizgs7/Luizgs7/README.md

   <a href="https://trailblazer.me/id/luizgsouzacrm" target="_blank"><img src="https://img.shields.io/badge/Salesforce-00A1E0?style=for-the-badge&logo=Salesforce&logoColor=white" target="_blank"></a>
 </div>

-### Some projects that you can find here on my GitHub accout are abou:
+### Some projects that you can find here on my GitHub account are about:

 * Creating my own data-set of images to star my Neural Network studies, applying concepts of retrieving data from an API [link](https://github.com/Luizgs7/Movies_DataSet)
 * SQL course I developed to disseminate the use of SQL to analyze customer data in the company where I work [link](https://github.com/Luizgs7/Curso_SQL_para_CRM)
 * Network analysis with Input-Output Matrix presented as my undergraduate thesis [link](https://github.com/Luizgs7/Monografia_UFPR_Ciencias_Economicas_2019)